 Clusters of DIASources detected on visits taken at different times are associated with either a DIAObject or an SSObject, to represent the underlying astrophysical phenomenon.
-The as- DMS-REQ-0285 sociation can be made in two different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun18, or by assuming it
+The as- DMS-REQ-0285 sociation can be made in two different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun18, or by assuming it to be distant enough to only exhibit small parallactic and proper motion19.
+The latter type of association is performed during difference image analysis right after the image has been acquired.
+The former is done at daytime by the Moving Objects Processing Software (MOPS), DMS-REQ-0089 unless the DIASource is an apparition of an already known SSObject.
+In that case, it will be flagged as such during difference image analysis.

-16The SRD considers Solar System object orbit catalog to be a Data Release data product (LSST SRD, Sec 3.5).
+17The SRD considers Solar System object orbit catalog to be a Data Release data product (LSST SRD, Sec 3.5).
 Nevertheless, to successfully differentiate between apparitions of known Solar System objects and other types DIASources we consider it functionally a part of Prompt products.